wp-sms/wp-sms/readme.txt

 == Frequently Asked Questions ==
 = What gateways are supported in the plugin? =
 You can see the list of all supported gateways [through this link](https://wp-sms-pro.com/gateways).
-More gateways are supported in the Pro.
-The followings are some of popular gateways:

-* Twilio.com
-* Plivo.com
-* Clickatell.com
-* Bulksms.com
-* Infobip.com
-* Vonage.com (Nexmo)
-* Clockworksms.com
-* Messagebird.com
-* Clicksend.com
-* Octopush.com
-* BulkGate.com
-* WhatsApp Business API
-* Sms.to
-* Mitto.ch
-* Smsapi.com
-* Dsms.in
-* Esms.vn
-* Slinteractive.com.au
-* Reach-interactive.com
-* Msg91.com
-* Msg360.in
-* Isms.com.my
-* Sms4marketing.it
-* Magicdeal4u.com
-* Alfa-cell.com
-* Moceansms.com
-* Global-voice.net
-* Livesms.eu
-* Ozioma.net
-* Pswin.com
-* Ra.sa
-* Smsfactor.com
-* Textmarketer.co.uk
-* Smslive247.com
-* Sendsms247.com
-* Ssdindia.com
-* Viensms.com
-* Vsms.club
-* Websms.at
-* Smstrade.de
-* Bulksmshyderabad.co.in
-* Yamamah.com
-* Cellsynt.net
-* Cmtelecom.com
-* Zain.im

 = What are the differences between Free and Pro Pack versions? =
 * Login, Register, 2FA and OTP with SMS